Lisa-Ho/makeover-monday/README.md

 ### Week 1

 Revived this repository and had a go at week 1 for 2020.
-Final chart is using a complex layout of subplots and small multiples with highlights.
+Final chart made in matplotlib is using a complex layout of subplots and small multiples with highlights.
 Super grateful for the amazing guides posted on the [Python Gallery](https://www.python-graph-gallery.com/web-highlighted-lineplot-with-faceting).
 Still lots to learn ...
 ![final-chart](https://user-images.githubusercontent.com/50448656/154820316-5d7aa899-d6d1-4091-aa6c-b1c37d8feffc.png)